Open Space Institute

-The Open Space Institute (OSI) is a conservation organization that protects land for clean drinking water, public recreation, healthy communities, wildlife habitat, and climate protection.
+The Open Space Institute (OSI) is an American conservation organization that protects land for clean drinking water, public recreation, healthy communities, wildlife habitat, and climate protection.
 Established in 1974, OSI achieves its goals through land acquisition, fiscal sponsorship, regional loan and grant programs, park and trail improvements, and public policy and advocacy.
-OSI is active across the country, including the states of New York, Vermont, New Hampshire, Maine, Georgia, South Carolina, Virginia, Tennessee, New Jersey, Massachusetts, Pennsylvania, Alabama, West Virginia, North Carolina, and Florida.
+OSI is active across the United States, including in the states of New York, Vermont, New Hampshire, Maine, Georgia, South Carolina, Virginia, Tennessee, New Jersey, Massachusetts, Pennsylvania, Alabama, West Virginia, North Carolina, and Florida.

 Activities

 Funding

 OSI provides grants and low-cost bridge loans to land trusts, other nonprofit groups, and public agencies for more effective and resilient land protection in selected regions of the eastern United States.
 OSI also provides financial awards for young leaders interested in pursuing conservation careers.

 Land acquisition

 OSI acquires and transfers land and conservation easements for permanent land protection.
 They work closely with local, state, and federal agencies to protect land for communities, wildlife and water.
 OSI aims to connect fragmented landscapes to protect wildlife habitat, expand recreational spaces, and preserve water quality.